baudren/montepython_public/sphinx-documentation/getting_started.rst

 will warn you that it did not read it: it will always only use the :code:`log.param` file.

-In the folder :code:`montepyhton`, you can create a folder :code:`chains` where you will organize your runs e.g. in the following way:
+In the folder :code:`montepython`, you can create a folder :code:`chains` where you will organize your runs e.g. in the following way: